google/cel-spec/doc/langdef.md

 The CEL implementation provides mechanisms for adding bindings of variable names to either values or errors.
 The implementation will also provide function bindings for at least all the standard functions listed below.

+Where feasible, CEL implementations ensure that a value bound to a variable name or returned by a custom function conforms to the CEL type declared for that value or, for dynamic typed values, _a_ CEL type.
+Where implementations allow nonconforming values, (e.g. strings with invalid Unicode code points) to be provided to a CEL program, conformance must be enforced by the application embedding the CEL program in order to ensure type safety is maintained.

 Some implementations might make use of a _context proto_, where a single protocol buffer message represents all variable bindings: each field in the